taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 showNotificationWithDelay(store.dispatch, 'Todo created.');
 ~~~~~~~~

-Now each notification could be identified in the reducer and thus be either shown or hidden.
-The extracted function gets control over the `dispatch()` method from the Redux store, because it needs to dispatch a delayed action.
+Now each notification can be identified in the reducer and thus be either shown or hidden.
+The extracted function gets control over the `dispatch()` method from the Redux store, because it needs to dispatch a delayed action after all.

-**Why not passing the Redux store instead?** Usually, you want to avoid to pass the store around directly.
+**Why not passing the Redux store instead?** Usually, you want to avoid to directly pass the store around.
 You have encountered the same reasoning in the book when weaving the Redux store for the first time into your React application.
 You want to make the functionalities of the store available, but not the entire store itself.
 That's why you only have the `dispatch()` method and not the entire store in your `mapDispatchToProps()` function when using react-redux.
-A connected component does never have access to the store directly and thus no other functionalities should have direct access to it.
+A connected component does never have access to the store itself and thus no other functionalities should have direct access to it to keep up with those constraints.

-The pattern from above suffices for simple Redux applications that need a delayed action.
+The pattern from above suffices for simple Redux applications that need a delayed (asynchronous) action.
 However, in scaling applications it has a drawback.
-The approach creates two types of action creators.
-While there are synchronous action creators that can be dispatched directly, there are pseudo asynchronous action creators, too.
-These pseudo asynchronous action creators cannot be dispatched directly but have to accept the dispatch method as argument.
-Wouldn't it be great to use both types of actions the same without worrying to pass around the dispatch method and without worrying about asynchronous or synchronous action creators?
+The approach creates a second type of action.
+While there are synchronous actions that can be dispatched directly, as you have used them before, there are pseudo asynchronous actions, too.
+These pseudo asynchronous actions cannot be dispatched directly, but are used within a function that accepts the dispatch method as argument to dispatch actions eventually.
+That's what you have implemented with the `showNotificationWithDelay()` function now.
+Wouldn't it be great to use both types of actions the same way without worrying to pass around the dispatch method and without worrying about asynchronous or synchronous actions?
+You will find out about it in the next chapter.

 ## Redux Thunk

 The previous question led Dan Abramov, the creator of Redux, thinking about a general pattern to the problem of asynchronous actions.
-He came up with the library called [redux-thunk](https://github.com/gaearon/redux-thunk) to legitimize the concept.
-Synchronous and asynchronous action creators should be dispatched in a similar way from a Redux store.
-It is used as middleware in your Redux store.
+He came up with the library called [redux-thunk](https://github.com/gaearon/redux-thunk) to legitimize the concept: Synchronous and asynchronous actions should be dispatched in a similar way from a Redux store.
+The redux-thunk library is used as middleware in your Redux store.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~